Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 If you're targeting recently funded startups, Crunchbase is your source.
 If you need to know what technology a company uses, BuiltWith or Wappalyzer will tell you.

 The point is that your data sourcing strategy should be as specific as your ICP.
 The generic databases will give you generic results.
-And generic results lead to generic outreach that gets ignored.
+Generic results lead to generic outreach that gets ignored.

 Waterfall enrichment across multiple providers

 Once you have your target companies and contacts, you need to enrich them.
-And here’s where most teams make a critical mistake: they rely on a single enrichment provider.
+Here's where most teams make a critical mistake.
+They rely on a single enrichment provider.

 No single data vendor has 100% coverage.
 Not even close.
 That's why we use waterfall enrichment, which means running each contact through multiple providers in sequence.

-If the first provider doesn’t find the email, the second one tries.
-If neither finds a mobile number, the third one kicks in.
+If the first provider doesn't find the email, the second one tries.
+If neither finds a mobile number, the third does.
+We typically chain LeadMagic, Findymail, and FullEnrich together, which gets us 80%+ email match rates compared to the 40-50% you'd get with any single tool.

-After enrichment, every contact goes through verification.
-We use tools like BounceBan, DeBounce, or ZeroBounce to validate emails, catch risky catch-all addresses, and remove anything that could hurt your sender reputation.
+After enrichment, every contact runs through email verification with BounceBan, DeBounce, or ZeroBounce to validate emails, catch risky catch-all addresses, and remove anything that could hurt your sender reputation.

 BounceBan is our go-to here because it's exceptionally good at validating those catch-all emails that other tools just flag as risky and skip.
 That alone gives us up to 30% more usable contacts from any given list.